 2. Indoor Laser Maze

 Think you have what it takes to avoid all of the laser beams?
 Of all our fun ideas, this is one that children love most and it’s easy to set up.
 And while they are having fun?
 They also get to work on their physical coordination skills.
 All you need for this indoor activity is some tape and toilet paper.
 To play, string multiple pieces of toilet paper in a zigzag pattern from one wall to another (preferably down a hallway).
 Then, see if your kids can crawl through the maze without knocking down the toilet paper.
 Up for a challenge?
 You can try too!

 If you’re looking for something a little more educational for your toddler or child, you can spend some time using the Speech Blubs app.
 Speech Blubs is a speech learning app for toddlers and young children that can help them to learn new sounds and words.
-With Speech Blubs your child can use technology to practice speaking with games and activities that are fun and stimulating – they won’t even realize they are learning!
+Have fun learning about animals, outdoor wonders, numbers, dinosaurs, space and many more!
+With Speech Blubs your child can use technology to practice speaking with games and activities that are engaging and stimulating – they won’t even realize they are learning!

 Don’t fret about being stuck inside.
 Try some of these rainy day activities, bring out some board games and enjoy the extra time you can spend with your children this year.

 Leave them in the comments!
 If you want to get a personal answer from our speech therapist, write to